tomswartz07/covid19-pennsylvania/README.md

   'pessimistic' interpretation of the data, and will therefore show a downturn more clearly when the increase of infection rate is slowing.

+- 27 May 2020: As a fun little add on, the decoded text version of the genome has been added to the repository.

 ## Sample Output
 ```
 * Map, table and case count last updated at 12:00 p.m. on 3/26/2020